 The fourth rest house, Sign of the Takahe, began construction in 1918 and was envisioned to be the finest of them all.
-The stunning two story Gothic-style building was designed by J G Collins to be a fitting entrance to the Summit Road scheme.
+The stunning two-story Gothic-style building was designed by J G Collins to be a fitting entrance to the Summit Road scheme.
 Although the building wasn't completed until 1949, well after Harry's death, a section opened in 1920 and served as the Tram Terminus rest house and tearoom.
-In more recent years it has been a restaurant and function room and will return to that use once earthquake strengthening and repairs are completed.
+In more recent years it has been a restaurant and function room.

 Be sure to visit the Harry Ell Walkway in Victoria Park for a short walk encompassing stunning scenery and native plantings.